datasig-ac-uk/RoughPy/docs/source/user/fundamentals.free_tensors.rst

 We can create a **free tensor** in many ways using RoughPy.

-We create a free tensor using data, a Width and a Depth.
+We create a free tensor using data, a width and a depth.
 The data you use can take many forms, here are some example constructors:

 ::